 Heat, Power & Staying Warm

-- 𝗔𝘃𝗼𝗶𝗱 𝗨𝘀𝗶𝗻𝗴 𝗚𝗲𝗻𝗲𝗿𝗮𝘁𝗼𝗿𝘀 𝗜𝗻𝗱𝗼𝗼𝗿𝘀: Never use gas-powered generators inside your home or garage due to the risk of carbon monoxide poisoning.
+- Avoid Using Generators Indoors: Never use gas-powered generators inside your home or garage to prevent carbon monoxide poisoning.

-- 𝗗𝗼𝗻’𝘁 𝗨𝘀𝗲 𝗨𝗻𝘀𝗮𝗳𝗲 𝗛𝗲𝗮𝘁 𝗦𝗼𝘂𝗿𝗰𝗲𝘀: Do not use stoves (gas & electric), camp stoves or charcoal grills indoors, all of which produce carbon monoxide, a deadly odorless gas.
+- Don’t Use Unsafe Heat Sources: Avoid using stoves (gas or electric), camp stoves, or charcoal grills indoors, as they produce carbon monoxide, a deadly and odorless gas.

 If you have no power and the temperatures are dropping, here are some cold-weather tips to keep you warm and safe: